robmclarty/cred/README.md

 })

 cred.use('basic', async req => {
-  const user = await User.findOne({ username: req.body.username })
+  const user = await UserModel.findOne({ username: req.body.username })
-  const isMatch = await user.verifyPassword(req.body.password))
+  const isMatch = await bcrypt.compare(req.body.password, user.password)

   if (!isMatch) {
-    throw new Error('Unauthorized: username or password do not match') }
+    // (assuming there are Express error handler middlewares setup to catch) throw new Error('Unauthorized: username or password do not match') }

-  const payload = {
+  const jwtPayload = {
     name: 'My name',
     id: '12345',
     anotherAttribute: 'some-value'
   }

-  return payload
+  return jwtPayload
 })
 ```

 The way credentials are verified is totally up to you.
-Throw, if the credentials
+You can `throw`, if the credentials
 don't match, and return an object for the token payload if they do.
 That's all
-this function needs to do.
+this "strategy" function needs to do.

 You can `throw` an error message in this function as it is part of another
-Promise chain inside Cred which will handle outputting an error message with a
+`Promise` chain inside Cred which will handle outputting an error message with a
-401 error code as part of an Express middleware.
+`401` error code as part of an Express middleware.
 As a result, you also don't
-need to `catch` those error right here ;) But you could override Cred's
+need to `catch` those errors right here ;) But you could override Cred's
 behaviour in your own catch if you prefer, and respond to the error in your own
 way.